 2. Book title and subtitle

-This section of your book proposal template is self-explanatory.
-It's a good idea to consider titles and subtitles that not only reflect the content of your book but that are SEO-friendly as well.
+It’s a good idea to consider titles and subtitles that not only reflect your book’s content but are SEO-friendly and SEO edited as well.

 3. Book topic summary

-A smart question to ask yourself is, "why does your book topic matter?"
-Your book topic summary should explain why this topic is needed or would be interesting to your reader.
+A smart question to ask yourself is, “Why does your book topic matter?”
+Your book topic summary should explain why this topic is needed or why it would interest your reader.

-You also want to highlight how this is a fresh take compared to whatever else might exist in the market.
+You also want to highlight how this is a fresh take or unique perspective compared to whatever else might exist in the market.

-4. Book details (The star of any book proposal template)
+4. Book details (The star of any book proposal)

 Next up is your book details section.
-In this section of the book proposal template, you'll want to explain the key points, angles, and takeaways from your book.
-What's going to make this a "must-read" for your audience?
+In this section of the book proposal, you’ll want to explain your book’s key points, angles, and takeaways.
+What’s going to make this a “must-read” for your audience?

 5. Market need